 If you’re traveling during peak times, lines can be long, so identifying your must-dos and penciling them in first will help you ensure you experience the most important rides, shows and events.

-Having at least a loose itinerary is essential if the FastPass system is ever brought back.
-An itinerary can help you keep track of your FastPass reservations, so you don’t miss any ride-skipping fun.
+Having at least a loose itinerary is essential if you’re using Lightning Lane Multi Pass.
+An itinerary can help you keep track of eligible attractions, so you don’t miss any ride-skipping fun.

 It’s the same for dining reservations.
 If you hope to dine at some of Disney’s popular table-service restaurants, particularly those featuring character meals, advanced dining reservations (ADRs) are critical.
 Recording these in your itinerary will put you on a time schedule for making your ADRs.